ratthachat/prompt_engineering/five_forces/README.md

 **Output Example from GPT-3 (Texts are cut, bolded and underlined for readability)**
 ![image](https://github.com/ratthachat/prompt_engineering/blob/main/five_forces/coursera_five_forces_snippet.jpg)

 Note that GPT-3 already has information about the Coursera company from pretraining phase and we haven't include any information beside the prompt which is not related to Coursera.
-The full prompt to generate this kind of five forces analysis can be found [here]()
+The full prompt to generate this kind of five forces analysis can be found [here](https://github.com/ratthachat/prompt_engineering/blob/main/five_forces/five_forces_prompt.txt)

 ## Suggested Parameters

-* GPT-3 Davinci, Temperature 0.3, Top-p 0.99.
+* GPT-3 Davinci, Temperature 0.3-0.7, Top-p 0.99.
 Top-p is suggested to be 0.99 so that we eliminate the long-tail outlier which mostly goes out of context

 * Jurassic Jumbo , Temperature 0.8, Top-p 0.99.
 Here the good temperature is 0.8 since Jurassic has 250k candidate tokens (5x of GPT-3).
 When sampling, we can see that top-10 tokens are very similar and will lead to the same sentence.
 Therefore, we have to increase optimal temperature a bit more than GPT-3 so that alternative tokens will got a chance.

 From few experiments, we observe that the output of GPT-3 is a little more of higher quality than Jurassic Jumbo.